 Dying without a will and trust provides no asset protection or preservation benefits.
 An estate’s assets are vulnerable to creditors, lawsuits, and others who may claim entitlement to the property.
 These claims would take precedence over the statutory requirements for inheritance over your family.

 The best way to safeguard and pass along what you’ve worked so hard to build is to talk to an estate planning attorney.
-Take the first step in putting protections in place for you, your family, and your assets by contacting our office and scheduling a free estate planning consultation.
+Take the first step in putting protections in place for you and your family by contacting our office.
+We understand the importance of sharing this important information, that is why we offer free Estate Planning Consultations.